 Dallas is a very large city located in the state of Texas.
 With a population of 1,300,092 people and 294 constituent neighborhoods, Dallas is the third largest community in Texas.

-Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Dallas is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Dallas is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, Dallas is a city of sales and office workers, service providers, and professionals.
-There are especially a lot of people living in Dallas who work in office and administrative support (12.22%), sales jobs (11.16%), and management occupations (8.47%).
+There are especially a lot of people living in Dallas who work in office and administrative support (12.16%), sales jobs (11.17%), and management occupations (8.62%).

 Also of interest is that Dallas has more people living here who work in computers and math than 95% of the places in the US.

-The education level of Dallas citizens is substantially higher than the typical US community, as 29.72% of adults in Dallas have at least a bachelor's degree.
+The overall education level of Dallas citizens is substantially higher than the typical US community, as 30.21% of adults in Dallas have at least a bachelor's degree, and the average American community has 21.84%.

 Dallas is an extremely ethnically-diverse city.
 The people who call Dallas home describe themselves as belonging to a variety of racial and ethnic groups.
+People of Hispanic or Latino origin are the most prevalent group in Dallas, accounting for 41.72% of the city’s residents (people of Hispanic or Latino origin can be of any race).
 The greatest number of Dallas residents report their race to be White, followed by Black or African-American.
-Dallas also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 41.73% of the city’s residents.
 Important ancestries of people in Dallas include English, Irish, French , and Italian.

 The most common language spoken in Dallas is English.
 Other important languages spoken here include Spanish and African languages.